 We also like the platform’s zero-knowledge security architecture, which uses the end-to-end XChaCha20 encryption algorithm to ensure data is never compromised.

-With plans starting from as low as $2.50 per user per month, NordPass is a compelling option for a password management solution.
+With plans starting from as low as $2.50 per user per month, NordPass is a good value proposition, and a compelling option for a password management solution.
 However, we would like to see features such as WiFi sharing and greater administrator analytics and controls.

 Sticky Password is another worthy consideration for the best business password management software.
 We like its unique pricing model and innovative roles-based sharing.